 - Bristol City Museum and Art Gallery and Archives; Plymouth City Museum and Art Gallery; Royal Albert Memorial Museum and Art Gallery; South West Federation of Museums and Galleries - £1,192,000

 - Herefordshire Heritage Services; The Marches Network - £832,000

 - Manchester Partnership (with Cumbria Museums Consortium) - £880,000

 - Museum of London - £650,190

-	- Royal Pavilion & Museums, Brighton & Hove; HCC Arts & Museums; Chatham Historic Dockyard Trust;

-	Oxfordshire County Museums Service - £1,400,000
+- Royal Pavilion and Museums, Brighton and Hove; HCC Arts and Museums; Chatham Historic Dockyard Trust; Oxfordshire County Museums Service - £1,400,000

 York Museums Trust - £840,000

 Other sources of funding

 The Museum Development fund primarily targets those museums not covered by other strands of Renaissance funding.

 Other forms of support, such as those underpinning the Accreditation standard, also contribute to museum development.
 Renaissance funds the vast majority of museum development activity across England, although local authorities and other agencies also make an important contribution.
 Inevitably, a large percentage of museum development effort focuses on smaller museums, often independently run, that do not have call on a wide range of museum skills within their own institutions.

 Through the museum development programme and in partnership with other funders, Arts Council England will build a network of support able to embed the success of the programme to date while working to achieve transformational change for the future.